Home » Water Softening » Water Softener Brands » Sterling Water Softener Reviews & Price Guide

 Pros & Cons of Sterling Softeners

-• 5-year and 10-year warranty options; All of the models that we mentioned come with 5-year warranty plans for the control valve and the brine tank, while the mineral tank itself gets a 10-year warranty.
+• 5-year and 10-year warranty options: All of the models we mentioned come with 5-year warranty plans for the control valve and the brine tank, while the mineral tank itself gets a 10-year warranty.
 The tank warranty is pretty standard since most whole-house systems have an expected lifetime of around 10 years.
 The control valve and brine tank warranties are even better than the industry standard since a lot of models on the market only have a 3-year warranty for those same parts.

 Is Sterling a Good Water Softener?